We earn a commission for products purchased through some links in this article.

 can prevent chromosome breakage which can cause miscarriage.

-find selenium in Brazil nuts, lobster and tinned tuna.
-The daily requirement
+You can find selenium in Brazil nuts, lobster and tinned tuna.
+The daily requirement is 100mcg each.

 In order to boost your fertility, you should start to make changes at least four months before you start trying to conceive, as this is how long it takes the body to register change, or 18 months between children, in order for a woman’s nutrient stores to be replenished.